Undergraduate study - 2024 entry

 • discover the processes driving groundwater circulation and its importance for the environment

-• strengthen your ability to generate and handle environmental geochemical data
+• develop your ability to generate and handle environmental geochemical data

-In addition, you will take part in a field course to further develop your field skills.
-Previous trips have included Jamaica, where students were able to apply their understanding of the processes controlling environmental conditions in a tropical environment.
+In addition, you will take part in a field course to develop your field skills.
+Past trips have included Jamaica, where students applied their understanding of the processes controlling environmental conditions in a tropical environment.

 Year 4